3dbeb41841bfbfcc24d55143816cf7f1/Rails-Movie-Lab/README.md

 - Picture(can take an url)
 - Add to favorites

+An example of one way to do this can be found in the **sample solution app** in this directory.

+A deployed example of the sample app can be found here: https://secret-plateau-29398.herokuapp.com/movies

 You will need Full CRUD for Movies and Users.
 You will be deploying the application to Heroku

 Benchmark 1:
 - Generate a new Rails project.
 - Create a Github repo and push your project into a repo.
-- Generate models for Films.
+- Generate models for Movies.
 - Create views and CRUD functionality for the Movies model.
 (Stretch: Use OMDb's API to fetch movies from their database)
 - Push to Heroku